1. Home/

 • Effective customer due diligence obligations and KYC processes (Know Your Customer)

-• Robust transaction monitoring and screening systems
+• Solid transaction monitoring and screening systems

 ⚙ ️ Operational components: